 Quite a few different things helped, like giving up skimmed milk and banning oil from my skincare regimen.
 But it was a product that I added into my routine that made the biggest difference: skincare acids.
-Acid may sound harsh—something that sore, inflamed, spot-prone skin could do without—but trust me when I say acids are a must and a far gentler and more effective way to exfoliate than with a granule-based exfoliant, like a scrub.
+Acid may sound harsh—something that sore, inflamed, spot-prone skin could do without—but trust me when I say acids are a must and a far gentler and more effective way to exfoliate than granule-based exfoliants, like scrubs.

 There are so many different types of acids out there, but broadly speaking there are three main groups: Alpha Hydroxy Acids (AHAs), Beta Hydroxy Acids (BHAs) and Polyhydroxy Acids (PHA).
 Each works slightly differently and has different functions, but all have a place in my spot-fighting and preventing armory.

 First up, AHAs.
 There are lots of different types of AHAs, but the most well known are lactic and glycolic.
 AHAs work on the surface, nibbling away at dead skin to reveal a brighter, glowing complexion beneath.
 They also help to even skin tone and texture.
-AHAs stimulate HA production (or natural moisture factor) as well as exfoliate the skin.
+AHAs stimulate natural moisturizing factors as well as exfoliate the skin.